yip/concept/content/02_Virtue.md

 A commercial project of a similar genre would likely have to focus on a specific niche of events and a particular demographic, and it would have to gear the interface towards monetization, whether in the form of advetisement, tiered access or sponsored events.
 Yip is concerned with all genres and all use-cases and doesn't want to limit its users in any way.

-Eventually there may be an opportunity to create healthy commercial partnerships but initially the endeavour is very much focused on being open, transparent and fundamentally non-commercial.
+Eventually there may be an opportunity to create healthy commercial partnerships but initially the endeavour is very much focused on being open, transparent and non-commercial.

 ### Semantic Web